mgharamti/EnKF_EnOI_ES_EnKS/README.md

  To study the effect of the length of the *lag*, you can run `compare_enkf_enks_lags.m` and see a comparison between the EnKF and EnKS.
 You will get results similar to those in the figures below.

- The script `play_heat_model.m` shows the evolution of the truth in time.
+ The script `run_models_offline.m` shows the evolution of the truth in time.

 <br/>